-Well, put simply, copyright law is not necessarily a friend to fashion in the United States.
+Well, put simply, copyright law is not necessarily a the strongest ally for fashion designs in the United States.
 This is a blanket statement, of course, but it bears quite a bit of truth, nonetheless.
 Since copyright law, the type of intellectual property law that protects "original works of authorship,” such as books, paintings, sculptures, and songs, does not protect useful things, like clothing and accessories, it has provided a rather small amount of protection for those things in their entirety to date.

 Creative elements of a design that can be separated from the functional elements are subject to protection, which is why elements of a garment, such as a print that covers it, may be protected (as Pictorial, Graphic or Sculptural Works).
 This protection-by-separation method, however, does little to ward off copiers.
 It is worth noting, however, that in light of the Supreme Court's ruling in Star Athletica v.
 Varsity Brands, brands may be able to claim a bit more under the umbrella of copyright law.
 (More about that case and its implications here).

-Other forms of intellectual property protection (think: trademark and patent protection) arguably are not ideal for fashion designs either.
-Trademark law only protects a designer’s name or logo – with some exceptions under the doctrine of trade dress which are relatively rare.
+Having said that, other forms of intellectual property protection, such trademark and patent protection, do apply to fashion designs.
+Trademark law only protects a designer’s name or logo – with some exceptions under the doctrine of trade dress for the appearance of a design.